wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

 ### 16.03

-- The new section `Services --> Statistics --> Switchboard`{.interpreted-text role="menuselection"}
-  in the web interface will only be visible by a non-root administrator after adding the corresponding permissions in the administrator configuration.
+- The new section `Services --> Statistics --> Switchboard` in the web interface will only be visible by a non-root administrator after adding the corresponding permissions in the administrator configuration.
 - Update the switchboard configuration page for the statistics in switchboard_configuration_multi_queues.
 - The API for associating a line to a device has been replaced.
 Consult the [xivo-confd changelog](/uc-doc/api_sdk/rest_api/changelog) for further details
-- The configuration parameters of _xivo_ldap_user_ plugin of _xivo-auth_ has been changed.
+- The configuration parameters of `xivo_ldap_user` plugin of `xivo-auth` has been changed.
 See [xivo_ldap plugin](/uc-doc/system/wazo-auth/stock_plugins#auth-backends-ldap).
 - The user's email is now a unique constraint.
 Every duplicate email will be deleted during the migration.
 (This does not apply to the voicemail's email)